dcnieho/GlassesViewer/README.md

   in their data file that are required by this reader.
 Known to work are 1.22.0-zucchinipaj and several later firmware releases.

+# Relation GlassesViewer export to Tobii Pro Lab export
+TODO: make nice text.
+Time in Tobii Pro Lab export start at first sample (t=0 is time of first sample), and exported video starts with some black frames.
+Time of my export starts at start of scene or eye video (if available), whichever is later.
+That means there are a bunch of gaze samples with negative time, as gaze recording stream seems to normally start earlier.
+So converting between the two is a matter of adding or subtracting the time difference between first sample's time and first video frame time.

 # License details
 Most parts of this repository are licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license.